-PC901 Doctoral Clinical Case Conference I (3.00 cr.)
+PC901 Doctoral Clinical Case Conference I

-Prerequisite: PC662 or equivalent, PC700, PC778, and written or electronic permission of the director of program operations.
+Prerequisite: PC662 or equivalent, PC700, PC778.
 Consists of weekly clinical case conferences in order to facilitate practicum and internship experiences in a small group (five to seven students) and focuses on assessment, diagnosis, and treatment.
 Weekly presentations involving audio and videotaped counseling sessions, progress notes, and reflections on the supervisory process are presented by the student.
 Concentrates on the process of long-term psychotherapy.
+A clinical training fee is charged.

-PC902 Doctoral Clinical Case
+PC902 Doctoral Clinical Case Conference II

 Conference II (3.00 cr.)
 Prerequisite: PC901.
 A continuation of PC901.
+A clinical training fee is charged.
 (Spring only)

-PC905 Doctoral Individual
+PC905 Doctoral Individual Supervision I